About Tulsa Area Clean Cities

 The Tulsa Area Clean Cities Coalition (TACC) serves to increase energy security, reduce fleet operating costs, and improve the environment by working locally to advance affordable, domestic transportation fuels, energy efficient mobility systems, and other fuel-saving technologies and practices.
 Together, these actions create economic opportunity and improve public health in Eastern Oklahoma.

 The Tulsa Coalition is one of over 100 chapters in the nationwide U.S. Department of Energy Clean Cities program, and serves as a resource for the eastern half of Oklahoma.
 The western half of the state is served by Central Oklahoma Clean Cities.

-Tulsa Area Clean Cities is a 501(c)(3) organization hosted by the Indian Nations Council of Governments (INCOG).
-The program is a self-sustaining coalition in good standing with National Clean Cities, Inc. and is funded by INCOG, the Oklahoma Department of Commerce, U.S. Department of Energy, and the U.S. Department of Transportation.
+Tulsa Area Clean Cities is hosted by INCOG, the regional planning authority for the Tulsa area.
+The program is member-supported and funded by INCOG, the Oklahoma Department of Commerce, and the U.S. Department of Energy.

 We educate and engage fleets and individuals on alternative fuels and associated technologies, vehicle availability, and refueling options,